-- 3. The Digital Services Coordinator of establishment shall take into utmost account the request or recommendation pursuant to paragraph 1.
-Where it considers that it has insufficient information to act upon the request or recommendation and has reasons to consider that the Digital Services Coordinator that sent the request, or the Board, could provide additional information, it may request such information.
-The time period laid down in paragraph 4 shall be suspended until that additional information is provided. - 4.
-The Digital Services Coordinator of establishment shall, without undue delay and in any event not later than two months following receipt of the request or recommendation, communicate to the Digital Services Coordinator that sent the request, or the Board, its assessment of the suspected infringement, or that of any other competent authority pursuant to national law where relevant, and an explanation of any investigatory or enforcement measures taken or envisaged in relation thereto to ensure compliance with this Regulation. - 5.
+- 3. The Digital Services Coordinator of establishment shall take into utmost account the request or recommendation pursuant to paragraph 1 of this Article.
+Where it considers that it has insufficient information to act upon the request or recommendation and has reasons to consider that the Digital Services Coordinator that sent the request, or the Board, could provide additional information, it may request such information in accordance with Article 44a or, alternatively, shall launch a joint investigation pursuant to Article 46(1) involving at least the requesting Digital Services Coordinator.
+The time period laid down in paragraph 4 of this Article shall be suspended until that additional information is provided or the invitation to join the joint investigation is refused. - 4.
+The Digital Services Coordinator of establishment shall, without undue delay and in any event not later than two-one months following receipt of the request or recommendation, communicate to the Digital Services Coordinator that sent the request, or the Board, its assessment of the suspected infringement, or that of any other competent authority pursuant to national law where relevant, and an explanation of any investigatory or enforcement measures taken or envisaged in relation thereto to ensure compliance with this Regulation. - 5.
 Where the Digital Services Coordinator that sent the request, or, where appropriate, the Board, did not receive a reply within the time period laid down in paragraph 4 or where it does not agree with the assessment of the Digital Services Coordinator of establishment, it may refer the matter to the Commission, providing all relevant information.
-That information shall include at least the request or recommendation sent to the Digital Services Coordinator of establishment, any additional information provided pursuant to paragraph 3 and the communication referred to in paragraph 4. - 6.
-The Commission shall assess the matter within three months following the referral of the matter pursuant to paragraph 5, after having consulted the Digital Services Coordinator of establishment and, unless it referred the matter itself, the Board.
+That information shall include at least the request or recommendation sent to the Digital Services Coordinator of establishment, arguments on why it does not agree with the assessment of the Digital Services Coordinator of establishment, any additional information provided pursuant to paragraph 3 and the communication referred to in paragraph 4. - The Commission shall assess the matter within three two months following the referral of the matter pursuant to paragraph 5, after having consulted the Digital Services Coordinator of establishment and, unless it referred the matter itself, the Board.

-7. Where, pursuant to paragraph 6, the Commission concludes that the assessment or the investigatory or enforcement measures taken or envisaged pursuant to paragraph 4 are incompatible with this Regulation, it shall request the Digital Service Coordinator of establishment to further assess the matter and take the necessary investigatory or enforcement measures to ensure compliance with this Regulation, and to inform it about those measures taken within two months from that request.
+7. Where, pursuant to paragraph 6, the Commission concludes disagrees with that the assessment or the investigatory or enforcement measures taken or envisaged pursuant to paragraph 4 because they are incompatible with this Regulation or insufficient to ensure its effective enforcement, it shall communicate its serious doubts to the concerned Digital Services Coordinators and the Board and request the Digital Services Coordinator of establishment to further assess the matter.
+The Digital Services Coordinator of establishment shall and take the necessary investigatory or enforcement measures to ensure compliance with this Regulation, taking into utmost account the serious doubts and request of the Commission, and to inform it about those measures taken within two months from that request, without prejudice to the possibility by the Commission to initiate proceedings upon expiry of such period pursuant to point a of Article 51(1) as regards alleged infringements of providers of very large online platforms or of very large online search engines.

-Article 46 Joint investigations and requests for Commission intervention
+Joint investigations-and requests for Commission intervention